Vikasrep/whatsapp-clone/README.md

+This is group chat application that lets you login with your gmail account and chat with other logged in users.
+> users can create new groups and start a new chat

 Live project lives at --> https://whats-app-clone-85baa.web.app/

-This is group chat application that lets you login with your gmail account and chat with other logged in users.

 Tech used are > Reacjs, firebase , css, javascript